facebook/bpfilter/doc/usage/index.rst

 .. code-block:: bash

-	$ sudo bfcli ruleset set --str " chain BF_HOOK_NF_LOCAL_OUT policy ACCEPT
+	$ sudo bfcli ruleset set --from-str " chain BF_HOOK_NF_LOCAL_OUT policy ACCEPT
 	    rule
 	        ip4.proto icmp
 	        DROP
 	"

 We split the chain over multiple lines, to it's easier to read.
-Alternatively, you can write the chain in a file and call ``bfcli ruleset set --file $MYFILE``.
+Alternatively, you can write the chain in a file and call ``bfcli ruleset set --from-file $MYFILE``.
 We choose to create a chain attached to ``BF_HOOK_NF_LOCAL_OUT`` which is called for every packet leaving this host with ``ACCEPT`` as the default policy: if a packet doesn't match any of the rules defined, it will be accepted by default.

 Our chain contains a single rule matching against the IPv4's ``protocol`` field.
 Packets matching this rule will be ``DROP`` ed.